 As the space decreases, it can lead to increased pressure and rubbing on the rotator cuff.
-After several weeks months or even years of this rubbing, it causes “wear and tear” on the rotator cuff, leading to pain.
+After several weeks, months, or even years of this rubbing, it causes “wear and tear” on the rotator cuff, leading to pain.

-While good posture will not happen overnight, try these three simple exercises to keep your neck and shoulders happy while you take back control of how you sit.
+While good posture will not happen overnight, try the three simple exercises shown in the video above to keep your neck and shoulders happy while you take back control of how you sit.